 Dedicated Servers: How They Improve Security And Reliability

 What’s best for your organization, shared or dedicated servers?
 If your company is looking for website hosting, an email provider, or hosting for other online services, this question may not be high up on its list of priorities.
-The differences between shared and dedicated servers may not seem particularly obvious or important at first, but your choice could have significant security and reliability ramifications down the line.
+The differences between shared and dedicated servers may not seem particularly important at first.
+However, this choice could have significant security and reliability ramifications.

 Many providers will steer you toward shared servers, or only provide a “shared cloud,” even though these may not be in your company’s best interest.